-I have read the first chapter twice.
-I have come to the conclusion that van Stockum is setting the scene this way so that we will better understand what is to come.
-The next chapter begins, instantly, with a redemption of the first.
-We see within a few words that this is going to be a Victory Family who work as a team to solve their little problems and contribute to the war effort in the small, everyday ways that millions of families were doing all over the Allied world.
+The next chapter begins and we see within a few words that this is going to be a Victory Family who work as a team to solve their little problems and contribute to the war effort in the small, everyday ways that millions of families were doing all over the Allied world.
 To use an apt adjective twice in the same review, the Mitchell family is absolutely endearing.

 Throughout the 236 pages, the children fight, they get new neighbors, they go to school, they pretend to have scarlet fever, they collect an odd assortment of pets, and they befriend a Dutch refugee child.
 The story ebbs and flows just as a children’s story should.
 The children make many small mistakes but their good mother corrects them appropriately.
 Each child, the older ones especially, grows in virtue and some in grace.
 While the setting is wartime, the life is utterly relatable to childhood at any modern time.